worldline-go/auth/middlewares/authecho/README.md

 # auth library for echo

 This library provides a middleware for echo web-framework to handle authentication.
-Features are auto-redirection to login page, auto-refresh of access token, and auto-logout when access token is expired.
+Features are auto-redirection to login page, auto-refresh of access token.

 There are a few other middlewares in it that can help you to build a complete authentication system.